 Vegan.
-I'm against eating or exploiting animals.
+I’m against eating or exploiting animals.
 No, mushing and other dog sports are not exploiting!
 People ask me why I'm vegan.
-Here are reasons why I am a vegan.
+Here are reasons *why I am a vegan.
 I'm in favor of social reform that creates opportunity for people, with literacy a key part of creating opportunity.
-Visit Yahoo's Vegan pages; the Vegan FAQ (one of several) is especially informative.
-Don't be duped by the billions of dollars spent by meat industry every year to make you think meat has benefits.
-For a great case in point, read all about McDonalds in mcspotlight.org.
-Don't worry about being alone - take a look at this list of famous vegetarians & vegans.
+Visit the Vegan FAQ (one of several) for more information and links.
+Don't be duped by the billions of dollars spent by the meat industry every year to make you think meat has benefits.
+For a great case in point, read all about McDonalds in mcspotlight.org from 2003.
+Don't worry about being alone - take a look at this list of famous vegans.

 More than war, racism or even imperialism, the global economy depends on the exploitation of non-human life. [...]
 The modern death culture cannot tolerate a philosophy that values life over wealth and power.
 “Peter,” in EF!J Eostar 2006 p.
 19.